6529-Collections/6529-Prenode/README.md

 So, before you proceed to the next step, go get a new domain name, or transfer an existing one to Route 53.
 You can do this by visiting the <a href="https://console.aws.amazon.com/route53/home" target="_blank" rel="noreferrer">Route 53 console</a>.

 In addition to the domain name, you will need the Hosted Zone ID for the domain.
-You can find this by selecting the domain, and copying the Hosted Zone ID from the right-hand side of the page.
+You can find this by selecting the domain and copying the Hosted Zone ID from the right-hand side of the page.

 ### 2.4 Create the CloudFormation stack

-Find an Ubuntu AMI ID for your region you will deploy in.
+Find an Ubuntu AMI ID for the region you will deploy in.
 You can find the AMI ID for your region by visiting the <a href="https://cloud-images.ubuntu.com/locator/ec2/" target="_blank" rel="noreferrer">Ubuntu Cloud Image Locator</a>.
 Use the filters at the bottom of the table to select your preferred region, and the latest version of Ubuntu, and be sure it is `amd64` (to work with the instance type the script uses).
 That should narrow it down to a single option.

 If you are familiar with the AWS web-based console, you can build the stack by visiting the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank" rel="noreferrer">CloudFormation console</a>, and uploading the template from `./aws/prenode-deployment.yaml`.